-Here are my thoughts on what was good and bad in the past year.
 The guidelines are that I try not to include arcs or series that haven’t completed by the end of the calendar year.
-So Blackest Night proper is off the table for these “awards” but Blackest Night: Batman and Final Crisis are okay because it wrapped during the beginning of 2009.
+So Chaos War (if I were reading it) is off the table for these “awards” but Captain America Reborn is okay because it completed during the beginning of 2010.

 2008: World War Hulk Aftersmash: Warbound